Newport, Wales: Buses

 Newport bus station is the largest bus interchange in the county, with 24 stands.
 It was built as part of the adjacent Friars Walk shopping centre and the station opened in December 2015.

-Bus services are primarily provided by the municipally funded Newport Bus company, and neighbouring firm Cardiff Bus.
-Other operators include Phil Anslow Coaches, Stagecoach in South Wales, New Adventure Travel (N.A.T.), and until recently, First West of England.
+Bus services are primarily provided by the municipally funded Newport Bus, and neighbouring firm Cardiff Bus.
+Other operators include Phil Anslow Coaches, Stagecoach in South Wales, New Adventure Travel, and until recently, First West of England.

-Inter-city National Express services run from a stop near the Riverfront arts centre, opposite the bus station and Megabus (Europe) services operate outside of Newport station.
+Inter-city National Express services run from a stop near the Riverfront arts centre, opposite the bus station. has been now been redeveloped.
+National Express operate cross-country coach services from the city.